JakobHviidBDDST/BigDataCourseExercises/lectures/05/README.md

 ### Solution Requirements

-- The solution must be capable of analyzing text files stored long-term with SQL and Hive.
+- The solution must be capable of analyzing text files stored long-term storage with SQL using Hive.
-- The solution must be able to store documents from a Kafka topic.
+- The solution must be able to store documents in MongoDB from a Kafka topic.
 - The solution must be able to cache the most recent records from each station for low-latency retrieval.

 ### Demonstrate